This blog post was sponsored by Spirit Airlines but as always all opinions are mine and true!

 After settling in we took a tour of Manuel Antonio National Park.
 The tour was $140 for 3 adults, the kids were free and it included transportation.
 The park costs $16 to enter and a taxi probably would have been about $30 round trip.
 To me the only thing the guide provides is the telescope to see some of the smaller animals like the sleeping bats, sleeping red-eye frog and sloths we saw.
 Other than that you can see the monkeys with your naked eye and follow the path to the beach on your own.
 As we already saw these animals in La Fortuna we could have skipped the guided tour and explored on our own saying us some money.

 Our tour guide and our neighbor both recommended Agua Azul for dinner for there beautiful sunset and good seafood.
-The view was gorgeous and while the food was some of the best we had the entire trip, we weren’t really impressed with the food overall so that’s not saying too much.
+The view was gorgeous and the food was some of the best we had the entire trip.

 Day 5: Surf Lessons and Sunset Catamaran